MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsTelemetryConfiguration.md

 # Get-CsTelemetryConfiguration

 ## SYNOPSIS
 Use the Get-CsTelemetryConfiguration cmdlet to return the settings on existing telemetry configurations.
+Telemetry returns a small set of Skype for Business operational data to Microsoft for quality tracking and product improvement.
+The data includes sign-in information, meeting joins, and other activity data.

 ## SYNTAX